microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/virtualeventregistration-list-virtualeventsession.md

 [PLACEHOLDER DESCRIPTION: i.e Get a list of [sessions](../resources/virtualeventsession.md) that an attendee registered for in a [webinar](../resources/virtualeventwebinar.md).]

-Currently, we're only supporting single session webinars, so this API will only return a single session.
+Currently, we're only able to support single session webinars, so for the time being, this API will only return a single session.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).